 Other ways to green your beach trip include using greener items.
-Whether you choose organic beach towels, bathing suits made from recycled plastics, or recycled plastic beach toys, there are lots of products we bring with us to the beach that can be purchased in the greener variety.
+Whether you choose organic cover-ups, bathing suits made from recycled plastics, or recycled plastic beach toys, there are lots of products we bring with us to the beach that can be purchased in the greener variety.
 I recently discovered some awesome eco friendly beach chairs, from LowTides, that use plastic collected from beaches and recycle it into really nice beach chair.

 Limit Disposable Objects

 Planning ahead and packing a picnic from home in reusable Ziploc containers, with reusable water bottles, plates, and utensils can avoid a lot of disposable trash and keep you from wasting time and gas running out to the store.

 When at the beach, limiting sun exposure can become a concern.
 You may choose to go early or late to avoid the strongest sun rays.
 You may also choose to wear long sleeves, lay under umbrellas, or find natural shade but you will probably still want to use some sunscreen while at the beach.
 Sunscreen washes off in the water and can leave residues that are harmful to sea life and play an important role in coral bleaching.* You can help avoid this by choosing an eco-friendly sunscreen- Earth911 has a Green Buyer’s Guide For Sunscreens.

 Another green consideration while at the beach is to respect the natural ecosystems, many of which are very fragile.
 Staying off the dunes and refraining from feeding the birds are important to preserve the balance of nature.
 Leaving the sea life where you find it also important.
 While that perfect sand dollar or starfish you just found may look great on your bookshelf at home, I think the animal would prefer to stay alive in the ocean where you found it!
 Respect areas that are roped off for bird nesting grounds or sea turtle nesting and walk around them.